alecacco/KDI-Project-2019-2020-Geospace/README.md

 ## Merge all linked data

 To merge all linked data you must first unzip all files inside the `./data/linked_data/` folder and then run the script `./models/script/merge_RDFs.py` that will merge all linked data in a big RDF that can be found at `./data/linked_data/GeoSpace_RDF.ttl.zip`.
 The file is zipped in order to be uploaded on github.
 This GeoSpace_RDF.ttl file will represent all our knowledge graph.

+# Additional notes

+The `./sparql_queries` folder contains all the queries we have produced.
+To check them load the final RDF `./data/linked_data/GeoSpace_RDF.ttl.zip` unzipped in GraphDB and run them.